qkzk/fm/readme.md

 - [ ] when opening a file with rifle opener into nvim and closing, the terminal hangs
 - [ ] can navigate outside file list
-- [ ] strange behavior after leaving a mode, wrong files are flagged

 ## Sources